 4. Eyes have a full range of value - Most anything that you draw or paint should incorporate a full range of value.
 Eyes are no different.
 If you need to use a value scale to ensure that you have used a full range of value - then do it.
 The darkest darks and the lightest lights should all be there.

 This lesson explored drawing a realistic eye with graphite pencils.
-And while many of the concepts that we covered here carry over to other drawing mediums, it may be helpful to see how this process is slightly different when a different drawing medium is used.
+And while many of the concepts that we covered here carry over to other drawing mediums, it may be helpful to see how this process is slightly different when a different drawing or painting medium is used.